#cut50 is a national bipartisan initiative to reduce the number of people in our prisons and jails while making our communities safer.

 In Red and Blue states across the country, leading governors like John Kasich (R-Ohio), Nathan Deal (R-Georgia), Rick Perry (R-Texas) and Jerry Brown (D-California) demonstrated that a fresh approach to criminal justice can save money and make communities safer.

 This has freed up resources for education, job training, and other investments proven to have a positive impact on public safety and economic opportunity.
-These bold leaders are a model for their peers around the country and in the Federal government.
+These bold leaders are a model for their peers around the country and our federal government.

 We must seize this moment to work across party lines and safely close prison doors while opening new doors to opportunity for millions of men and women across the country.